 - The EPA has repeatedly outlined safety concerns with current outdated limits and called for more protective limits.

-- The EPA had a well funded Division researching the human health risks from EMFs which was defunded in 1996 and research was halted at that time.
+- The EPA had a well funded division researching the human health risks from EMFs.
+The work was defunded and research was all but halted.

 - A 1990 EPA report was drafted in which the EPA expert team recommended that power-frequency EMFs should be classified as “probable human carcinogens” and that RF/MW radiation be considered a “possible human carcinogen.
 This report was shelved and never released as a final.

 - Instead of developing safety standards based on carefully planned independent scientific research, the US adopted radiation limits prepared by industry lead groups.
 For example, the Chair of the IEEE group was Chief Motorola Scientist.
 Documents pre 1996 clearly show that the EPA was in the process of developing science based safety standards when funding was abruptly removed.